 Diagnosing a pattern in Chinese Medicine is no easy feat and should be left to professional practitioners.
 In particular one has to know how to differentiate between different types of pulses and tongue coatings, shapes and colors as well as learn to read from a long list of seemingly unrelated symptoms.

 Number of ingredients: 6 herbs

 Key actions: Nutritive tonic for the Liver and Kidney Yin Essence (nourishes the parasympathetic nervous system).

-Liu Wei Di Huang Wan is a 6-ingredient Chinese Medicine formula with Prepared Rehmannia (Shu Di huang) as a principal ingredient.
+Liu Wei Di Huang Wan is a 6-ingredient Chinese Medicine formula.
 Invented in 1119 AD, it belongs to the category of formulas that nourish Yin and tonify.

 Number of ingredients: 11 herbs